 The Bottom Line

 The Roku Express 4K+ is the better streaming stick for most cord-cutters.
 It offers a cleaner, ad-lighter interface, works with every major streaming service equally, and doesn't push you toward any single ecosystem.
-The Fire TV Stick 4K is the better choice if you're an Amazon Prime member who uses Alexa and wants deep integration with Amazon's ecosystem, shopping, and smart home devices.
+The Fire TV Stick 4K is the better choice if you're an Amazon Prime member who uses Alexa daily and wants deep integration with Amazon's ecosystem, shopping, and smart home devices.
+Both deliver identical 4K HDR picture quality once you start watching content -- the differences are entirely in the home screen and voice assistant experience.

 Full Comparison